seyilbaatyrbek/exam-solution/README.md

 ```

 - Your task is to write commands in the correct order from the directory given below.
+- You only need to give the commands (not need to run them)
 - Do it with the smallest number of commands possible without chaining them together.
 - Assume that the following files are currently in the staging area:
   - `kindergarten/groups/first-group/activities/painting.md`